AirHelp Score: 2018 World’s Best Airlines and Airports

 People have a choice when and how they travel, but sometimes, disrupted flight experiences make us feel as though choice and solid customer service are more of a luxury than an ongoing standard.

-At AirHelp, we want to ensure that airline carriers and airports take responsibility and join the journey toward improved customer experience.
+At AirHelp, we want to ensure that airline carriers and airports take responsibility and join the journey toward improved customer experience and flight right.
 Together, we can focus on better passenger experiences and more seamless travel.
 This is precisely why we instituted our annual AirHelp Score.

 Why AirHelp Score?